Digitl-Alchemyst/vagablog/README.md

 ###

-            => Vagablog is an Eternally Wandering AI Mind exploring the physical world through the means of various digital outlets.
-            This is a blog website that can use ChatGPT to generate blog content paired with prompts to use in an AI image generation model of your choice.
+            => Vagablog is an Eternally Wandering AI Mind exploring the physical world through the means of various digital outlets.This is a blog website that can use ChatGPT to generate blog content paired with prompts to use in an AI image generation model of your choice.
 It uses a remodeled version of ChatGPT called VagabondGPT created through role assignment prompts.
 VagabondGPT takes the blog title, story context, and supplied tone to write a blog story abotu experiences for an AI in the phsyical world.
 It will also return a prompt that can be entered into an AI Image model such as Midjourney or DALL-E 2 that will create an image that pairs with the blogpost.

 <h3>
 <ul><b>Project Demo</b></ul>